David Lewis, Chair

 Eric Martin is a a graduate of the University of Vermont's historic preservation program and worked at Historic Boston Inc., a historic preservation revolving fund and advocacy organization.
 He is an associate of Stoel Rives LLP in Portland.

 Carol Michael has been involved in community activities in Morrow County for more than 20 years.
 The activities include the North Morrow Community Foundation, the Morrow County Historical Society, the Boardman Chamber of Commerce, the OSU Extension Service, and the Morrow County Cultural Coalition.
-In 2007, she was a co-recipient of an Oregon Heritage Excellence Award for the making of "Higher Ground," a DVD about the moving of Boardman to avoid being flooded by water behind John Day Dam.
+She was a co-recipient of an Oregon Heritage Excellence Award for the making of "Higher Ground," a DVD about the moving of Boardman to avoid being flooded by water behind John Day Dam.

 Andrea Morgan (advisory)